 We’re not psychic, nor are we snooping through your toolbox or garage, so here’s exactly what you’ll need to get the job done.

 Now let’s get down to the nitty-gritty details on how to replace your cabin air filter.

 Replacing In-Cabin Air Filter

-- Remove the glove box door from its hinges.
-No tools are required, but a flathead screwdriver can sometimes help.
+- Remove the glove box door from its hinges if needed.

-- Reattach the glove box door and replace its contents.
+6. Reattach the glove box door and replace its contents if needed.
 Don’t forget your insurance, registration, and that old takeout menu from Paul’s House of Deep Dish Pies you’re definitely saving for your next breakup (or simply next Monday).

 Replacing an Underhood Cabin Air Filter

 - Start the car and turn the windshield wipers on.
 Turn the car off when the windshield wipers are pointing toward the roof of the car.
 If your car has a windshield wiper service position, hit that button.

 - Remove the windshield washer hose from the clips on the plastic cover near the base of the windshield.